madslundt/cloud-media-scripts/README.md

 This has only been tested on Ubuntu 16.04+.
 Please create an issue if you have any problems.

+# Upgrading
+If you want to make sure you are using the latest version of cloud-media-scripts or needs to update it just go in to your cloud-media-scripts root folder and run the command `git pull`.

+*Your config, cloud folders, local folders, rclone config and plexdrive will NOT be overwritten.*

 # Content
 * [How this works?](#how-this-works)
   * [Plexdrive](#plexdrive)